nnyegaard/oauthforaspnet/providers/steam/guides/aspnet-mvc5/index.md

 ## Introduction

-A lot of applications these days allow users to sign in using their existing login credentials from a social networking service such as Facebook or Twitter.
-This simplifies the login process as users do not have to remember multiple login credentials for various websites, and it also provides the application developer in turn access to certain demographical information from the user.

 ASP.NET MVC 5 has support for social logins built in, but as an app developer you will still need to go trough a few steps to enable this on your application.
 If you develop an application which is geared towards gamers you may want to allow your users to sign in to your application using Steam.

 ASP.NET MVC 5 does not support signing in with Steam as part of the standard external authentication services, but support for Steam authentication is available through an open source NuGet package.
 This guide will help you through the process of enabling Steam signin in your application in a step-by-step manner.